Emergence of solitons from many-body photon bound states in quantum nonlinear media: Photon bound states in Rydberg media

 \section{Photon bound states in Rydberg media}

 We now consider a different quantum nonlinear medium consisting of a free space ensemble of Rydberg atoms.
 The level scheme of the atoms is pictorially shown in Fig.~\ref{Fig.Rtran}(a) where, besides the $|g\rangle$ and $|e\rangle$ states, there is an additional long-lived Rydberg level $|s\rangle$, which couples to $|e\rangle$ via a uniform, classical control field of Rabi frequency $\Omega$ and detuning $\delta$.
 The propagation of photons interacting with atoms on the $|g\rangle$-$|e\rangle$ transition can become highly nonlinear, due to strong van der Waals interactions between Rydberg excitations.
 In particular, the van der Waals interaction is responsible for shifting the resonant energy of a Rydberg level by an amount $V(x_r)=C_6/x_r^6$ given the presence of another Rydberg excitation nearby, with $x_r$ being the relative distance between the two atoms.
 This can significantly modify the propagation of two photons~(or more precisely, Rydberg polaritons) that are closer than a Rydberg blockade radius $r_b$, to be defined later.
-We first introduce the effective model used to describe the system, and then we investigate the many-body photon dynamics, showing that in this case a generalized version of SIT can emerge.
+We first introduce the effective model used to describe the system, and then we numerically investigate the many-body photon dynamics.
+The results obtained by the full simulation are then interpreted in terms of an effective theory for a generalized version of SIT, which we show as being able to capture the main emergent features.